rdio/jsapi-examples/utils/README.md

 });
 ```

+Each album in the collection object is a plain JavaScript object with these properties:

+* artist
+* artistKey
+* artistUrl
+* canSample
+* canStream
+* duration
+* icon
+* isClean
+* isExplicit
+* key
+* length
+* name
+* releaseDate
+* trackKeys
+* url

+The collection object itself has these methods:

+* at( index ): Returns the album at the given index.
-* each( iterator( source, index ) ): Calls the iterator function once per item in the LocalQueue, passing the source and index.
+* each( iterator( album, index ) ): Calls the iterator function once per album in the collection, passing the album and index.

 ... and this property:

-* length: The number of sources in the LocalQueue.
+* length: The number of sources in the collection.

 You can see an example of this feature in action here: http://iangilman.com/rdio/utils/examples/collection/